 4. Munich International Airport (Munich, Germany)

 From November through the end of December, the traditional German Christmas festivities outside the terminal are the perfect romantic getaway.
-There’s also, an ice-skating rink experience and a carousel for kids that will keep your stay here an unforgettable one.
+An ice-skating rink experience and a carousel for kids will make your stay here unforgettable.

 While here, you may also consider shopping for German products and souvenirs at the alfresco stalls.
 Munich Airport is a perfect spot for an extended layover in Germany.